Kubernetes 1.35: The Great Filter

 1. Cgroup v1 is Dead.
 Truly.

 We knew it was coming.
 It's been deprecated forever.
-But in 1.35, the kubelet will simply refuse to start if it detects cgroup v1.
+But in 1.35, the kubelet will refuse to start if it detects cgroup v1 — unless you explicitly set failCgroupV1: false in the kubelet config to opt out of the enforcement (a temporary escape hatch, not a long-term solution).

 The Impact:

-- If you are running older Linux distributions (Amazon Linux 2, CentOS 7, older Ubuntu), you cannot upgrade to 1.35.
+- If you are running older Linux distributions (Amazon Linux 2, CentOS 7, older Ubuntu), you cannot upgrade to 1.35 without either migrating to cgroup v2 or setting the override flag.

 - Java applications that rely on old JDK versions might struggle to read memory limits correctly on cgroup v2.